eblade/CondaLauncher/README.md

 # Description

 CondaLauncher provides a C# .NET Core program that can be build with a custom filename.
-It will read a file `launcher.json` which contains anaconda and pip dependencies.
+It will read a file `launcher.ini` which contains anaconda and pip dependencies.
 The first time it runs it will set up a conda environment with those dependencies and then launch the python module specified.

 # Usage